If you find charges that you don’t recognise on your Google Account or payment method, click the troubleshooter below:

 - Select Request a refund or Report a problem.

 - Choose the option that describes your situation.

 - Complete the form and note that you'd like a refund.

 - You'll get a message that says 'Thank you for sharing your concerns'.
-You'll then get an email with your refund decision.
-You’ll usually get this within 15 minutes but it can take up to four working days.
+You'll also receive an email with a refund decision.

 Tip: To help prevent unauthorised charges, learn how to use password protection on your device.